canvasxyz/canvas-docs/docs/tutorial/reading-from-chains.md

 | Gnosis (PoS)     | 100      |
 | Polygon (PoS)    | 137      |
 | Goerli (Testnet) | 5        |

-Note that the Ropsten and Rinkeby testnets are being deprecated with the transition to ETH2.

 Congratulations - now you have a decentralized app where writing to the contract requires holding an NFT!